Header menu logo bristlecone

 Contributing and copyright

 The project is hosted on GitHub where you can report issues, fork the project and submit pull requests.
-If you're adding a new public API, please also consider adding samples that can be turned into a documentation.
-You might also want to read the library design notes to understand how it works.
+If you're adding a new public API, please also consider adding samples that can be turned into documentation (using fsdocs literal scripting).

 The library is available under an MIT license, which allows modification and redistribution for both commercial and non-commercial purposes.
 For more information see the License file in the GitHub repository.